UVM-SystemC Frequently Asked Questions

 What is the objective of the public review period?

 Accellera solicits feedback on the UVM-SystemC standard defined in the LRM.
 Furthermore, feedback is welcome highlighting discrepancies between the standard and the proof-of-concept implementation.

 Does UVM-SystemC support constrained randomization?

-The first version of UVM-SystemC released in December 2015 does not contain a constraint solver for randomization.
-The next release, planned in 2016, will support randomization and constraints.
+While the previous version of UVM-SystemC (beta2) did not contain a constraint solver for randomization, the current release does now support randomization and constraints.

 Where can I find UVM-SystemC examples?